-Annual Review: Annual Review of a Statement of Special Educational Needs which the LA must make within 12 months of making the Statement or as the case may be of the previous Review.
+Annual Review: annual review of an Education, Health, Care Plan (EHCP)of special educational needs which the LA must make within 12 months of making the statement or as the case may be of the previous Review.

 Asperger’s Syndrome: A mild form of autism which hinders communication and means that the child cannot relate to others even though they are frequently highly intelligent and speak fluently.
 It is a collection of symptoms not all of which occur in every affected individual.

 ADD hyperactivity: Attention Deficit Disorder – a condition thought to lead to hyperactivity concentration and other behaviour problems, which may also be linked to ADHD.

 ADHD: Attention Deficit Hyperactivity Disorder – A condition thought to lead to a range of behavioural problems.

 Cerebral Palsy: When a child has Cerebral Palsy, it usually means that part of the child’s brain has been damaged.
 Cerebral Palsy causes some of the messages from the brain to the muscles to become muddled.
 The brain damage which has caused Cerebral Palsy does not get worse as the child gets older, but the problem he/she has may change, especially as the child grows.
 There is no cure.

 Cause for concern (C for C) Teachers will have observed and assessed the progress of individual’s and will be able to provide information where a pupil hasn’t progressed even though the teaching style has been differentiated.
 The pupil is the highlighted as C for C.

 CoP: Code of Practice – guide for schools and LA about the practical help they can give to children with special educational needs.
 It recommends that schools should identify children’s needs and take action to meet those needs as early as possible, working with parents.
 It recommends that schools should deal with children’s needs step-by-step, matching the level of help to the needs of the child.